HubSpot Trainer, 5+ Years Of Digital Marketing Strategy & Project Management Experience

-If you need end up needing support from a Salesforce specialist for your onboarding, you'll need to pay for that, too.
-This is billed hourly or as a lump sum, as part of your upfront cost for implementation.
+If you end up needing support from a Salesforce specialist for your onboarding, you'll need to pay for that, too.
+This is billed hourly or as a lump sum as part of your upfront cost for implementation.

-That said, one thing to keep in mind about the HubSpot CRM is, since there are fewer native integrations available with the CRM newcomer, building out custom HubSpot CRM integrations can quickly turn into a money pit.
+That said, one thing to keep in mind about the HubSpot CRM is that there are fewer native integrations available, and building out custom HubSpot CRM integrations can be expensive.

 So, if you're an organization that will definitely require a lot of cross-functionality and integration between different platforms and your future CRM, that's a potential drawback you will want to investigate.

-Getting your new CRM software up and running is not always an easy task -- no matter which you choose -- and your success with implementation will depend on a lot of factors.
+Getting your new CRM software up and running is not always an easy task — no matter which you choose — and your success with onboarding will depend on a lot of factors.

-Just implementing Salesforce can be pretty costly, especially if your company is switching from another CRM and needs lead/customer data scrubbing, custom integrations, or a lot of added features.
+Just setting up Salesforce can be pretty costly, especially if your company is switching from another CRM and needs lead/customer data scrubbing, custom integrations, or a lot of added features.

-This process alone can takes months, especially for large companies.
+This process alone can take months, especially for large companies.

-But the HubSpot CRM implementation process isn't exactly a cakewalk either, even if it is more straightforward.
+The HubSpot CRM set up process isn't exactly a cakewalk either, but it does tend to be more straightforward.

 You still may need to reformat or scrub your data.
 Some team members may require training on the new system, and you could have to build your own custom integrations.

-However, the HubSpot CRM edge over Salesforce is that you probably won’t need to hire someone to make the switch to HubSpot -- unless you're a massive company who should seek out professional change management support from your ultimate CRM provider.
+However, the HubSpot CRM edge over Salesforce is that you probably won’t need to hire someone to make the switch to HubSpot — unless you're a larger company with many moving pieces or are investing in the paid version.

-According to users, HubSpot CRM is simple to set up and use, self-explanatory, and quick to get running (a few minutes).
+According to users, HubSpot CRM is simple to set up and use, self-explanatory, and relatively quick to get running.